^

 Circulating immune complexes in the blood

-Circulating immune complexes (CIC) - complexes consisting of antigens, antibodies and associated components of complement C3, C4, C1q.
-Normally, immune complexes formed in the bloodstream are phagocytosed and destroyed.
-With an increase in their size (with an excess of antigens and the presence in the structure of IgM, the complement component of C1q), complexes can be deposited in the perivascular space and the cortical layer of the kidneys, causing complement activation and inflammatory processes.
+Circulating immune complexes (CIC) are complexes consisting of antigens, antibodies and associated complement components C3, C4, C1q.
+Normally, immune complexes formed in the bloodstream are phagocytized and destroyed.
+When their size increases (with an excess of antigens and the presence of IgM, complement component C1q in their structure), the complexes can be deposited in the perivascular space and the renal cortex, causing complement activation and inflammatory processes.

 Immunoglobulin E in the blood

-The half-life of immunoglobulin E is 3 days in the blood serum and 14 days on the membranes of mast cells and basophils.
-At repeated contact with the antigen (allergen), the interaction of reactive antibodies and antigens occurs on the surface of basophils and mast cells
+The half-life of immunoglobulin E is 3 days in blood serum and 14 days on the membranes of mast cells and basophils.
+Upon repeated contact with the antigen (allergen), the interaction of reagin antibodies and antigens occurs on the surface of basophils and mast cells.

 Immunoglobulin G in the blood

 Immunoglobulin G is the main component of the γ-globulin fraction of blood serum.
-They make up the bulk of all Ig (80%), are the most important effectors of humoral immunity.
+They make up the bulk of all human Ig (80%) and are the most important effectors of humoral immunity.

 Immunoglobulin M in the blood

-Immunoglobulin M refers to the γ-globulin fraction and make up about 5% in it.
-They are the first to be developed in response to an acute infection, carrying out antibacterial immunity.
+Immunoglobulin M belongs to the γ-globulin fraction and makes up approximately 5% of it.
+They are the first to be produced in response to acute infection, implementing antibacterial immunity.

 Immunoglobulin A in the blood

 Immunoglobulin A includes two types of specific proteins: serum and secretory.
-Immunoglobulin A in the blood serum is in the form of a monomer (90% IgA1), it is included in the fraction of β-globulins and accounts for up to 15% of Ig of blood serum.
+Immunoglobulin A in the blood serum is in the form of a monomer (90% IgA1), is part of the β-globulin fraction and makes up to 15% of the Ig of the blood serum.

-Comprehensive study of the immune status of the body
+Comprehensive study of the immune status of the organism

-At present, clinical immunology has become a link between a number of medical disciplines.
-Its main tasks include diagnostics, prognosis and development of methods of treatment of human diseases, accompanied by various defects in the immune system.
+Currently, clinical immunology has become a link between a number of medical disciplines.
+Its main tasks include diagnostics, prognosis and development of methods for treating human diseases accompanied by various defects of the immune system.